We heal, together. In relationship and in community.

-Sessions are an invitation to learn about yourself, your body and your traumatic chronic stress patterns – and with permission, sometimes sessions include touch.
+Sessions are an invitation to be with yourself, learn about your body and your traumatic chronic stress patterns – and with permission, sometimes sessions include touch.
 This is an opportunity to discover deep aspects of your nervous system and physiology – and how your body functions are related to your emotions and moods – and to develop an awareness of the roots of your physical and emotional concerns and more familiarity with your inner life.
 A powerful connection exists between the mind and the body.
 For every feeling or thought, there is a corresponding reaction from the body.
 When an individual experiences trauma in any form, it can create physical symptoms that also require attention.

 Trauma shows up in our bodies as fatigue, chronic pain or chronic illness – as chronically constricted tissue, a shrinking and bracing of the overall structure, a tight diaphragm and shallow breathing, cold hands and feet, and tension at the base of the skull and at the sacrum (the lower back – bottom of the spine).
 Our bodies become tight because we are caught in a pattern of alarm, defensive body holding patterns and self-protection, with the systems of the body and brain stuck on high alert.
 All of the stacked up energy left over from the trauma – disorganizes the nervous system and how we process information – with emotional and physical side effects.